-I have to invest time and effort into believing this fundamental truth.
+I have had to invest time and effort into believing these fundamental truths.
 Here are several passages that have helped transform my thinking to line up with the Word of God:

 "By this we know love, that He laid down His life for us."
 (1 John 3:16)